Becavalier/twvm/README.md

 # TWVM
-A tiny WebAssembly virtual machine.
+A tiny and efficient WebAssembly virtual machine.